Whether you are first-timers or repeat visitors, beautiful and exciting Rome will turn you into eternal admirers for sure.

 Giuseppe Sacconi began to build it in 1885.
 In 1911, on the occasion of the 50th anniversary of Italy’s unification, it was inaugurated while still unfinished.
 It was not completed until 1927.
-The monument indicates the taste for the neoclassical style.
-Typical are the massive marble stairs, a twelve-meter high bronze equestrian statue of the King, and a monumental row of columns on the upper level.
+The monument indicates the taste of the neoclassical style.
+Typical are the massive marble stairs, a twelve-meter-high bronze equestrian statue of the King, and a monumental row of columns on the upper level.

 There is a tomb of the unknown soldier and the “Altar of the Fatherland” (Italian Altare della Patria) on the Vittoriano.
 The eternal flame is guarded day and night by two soldiers.
 From there the view extends over the Roman Forum, the imperial forums in the southeast, and far over the city of Rome.